Jellyfish-Insights/aurelia/run_on_docker.md

 This documentation shows how to configure and run Andromeda and Aurelia containers.

-If you plan to run this tutorial on a Windows machine, you will need to adapt the steps that uses terminal commands.
+All The the steps on this document were tested on ubuntu 18.
+If you plan to run this tutorial on a Windows machine, you will need to adapt the steps that use terminal commands.

 ## Prerequisites